-- Our recently raised 2018 earnings forecast for S&P 500 Index companies is \$147.50 per share.
-Assuming a trailing 12-month price-to-earnings ratio (PE) of 19-20, we believe the S&P 500 would be fairly valued in the range of 2,850-2,900 by year-end 2018. - We expect value to benefit from a more favorable interest rate environment for financials in 2018 and see a small cap boost from tax reform.
-Favored sectors are financials, industrials, and technology. - Strong growth and attractive valuations to help emerging markets (EM) offset tighter global monetary policy. - As noted in our Outlook 2018, rising levels of growth and inflation may put pressure on high-quality fixed income.
-For fixed income allocations, we emphasize a blend of high-quality intermediate bonds, with a preference for investment-grade corporates and mortgage-backed securities (MBS) over Treasuries, and a small allocation to less interest rate-sensitive sectors, such as bank loans or high-yield bonds, for suitable investors. - Expected gradual Federal Reserve (Fed) rate hikes and moderate economic growth are supportive of bonds near term, though rising interest rates may be a headwind longer term. - Balance sheet normalization isn't likely to impact Treasuries or MBS prices near term, but it is worth monitoring over time. - From a technical perspective, the S&P 500 price continues to operate above its 200-day moving average, increasing the likelihood of a sustained long-term bullish trend.
+- Our 2018 earnings forecast for S&P 500 Index companies is \$147.50 per share, a forecast that may prove conservative.
+Assuming a trailing 12-month price-to-earnings (PE) ratio of 19-20, we believe the S&P 500 would be fairly valued in the range of 2,850-2,900 by year-end 2018, 10-12% above recent lows. - We expect value to benefit from a more favorable interest rate environment for financials in 2018.
+Small caps may get a boost from tax reform.
+Favored sectors are financials, industrials, and technology. - Strong growth and attractive valuations to help emerging markets (EM) offset tighter global monetary policy. - As noted in our Outlook 2018, rising levels of growth and inflation may put pressure on high-quality fixed income. - For fixed income allocations, we emphasize a blend of high-quality intermediate bonds, with a preference for investment-grade corporates and mortgage-backed securities (MBS) over Treasuries, and a small allocation to less interest rate-sensitive sectors, such as bank loans or high-yield bonds, for suitable investors. - Expected gradual Federal Reserve (Fed) rate hikes and moderate economic growth may be supportive of bonds near term, though rising interest rates may be a headwind longer term. - Balance sheet normalization isn't likely to impact Treasuries or MBS prices near term, but it is worth monitoring over time. - From a technical perspective, the S&P 500 price continues to operate above its 200-day moving average, indicating an increase in the likelihood of a sustained long-term bullish trend.